patricknelson/chunkbot/README.md

 **A node.js based Plug.dj bot.**

 A chat and moderation bot for Plug.dj that runs isolated entirely in node.js.
-Even though the bot runs in node.js, it is sitll able to use primarily the published API's by proxy of utilizing the "node-webkit" module along with some and other reasonably simple manual tweaks to facilitate non-API based functionality.
+Even though the bot runs in node.js, it is still able to use primarily the published API's by proxy of utilizing the "node-webkit" module along with some and other reasonably simple manual tweaks to facilitate non-API based functionality.

 **Documentation Under Construction**